nagaraj-devops/AV-D2-DevOps-SDLC/what-is-sdlc.md

 # What is SDLC?
 ## Software Development Life Cycle
-- It a standard process followed by various organisation
+- It a standard process followed by various organisation to
   - Design
   - Develop
   - Test